GIT Compactifications of M_{0,n} and Flips

 \subsection{Previous constructions}

 In the early 90s, Kapranov introduced two constructions of $\overline{M}_{0,n}$ that have since played an important role in many situations.
 He showed that $\overline{M}_{0,n}$ is the closure in $\Chow(1,n-2, \PP^{n-2})$ of the locus of rational normal curves passing through $n$ fixed points in general position \cite{Kap}.
 There exist linearizations such that $U_{n-2,n}\gquot\SL(n-1)\cong \overline{M}_{0,n}$, so setting $d=n-2$ in our construction yields a similar construction to Kapranov's---except that instead of fixing the points, we let them vary and then quotient by the group of projectivities.
-Kapranov showed that $\overline{M}_{0,n}$ is also the Chow quotient $(\PP^1)^n\gquot\SL(2)$, or equivalently, the inverse limit of these GIT quotients \cite{KapChow}.
-But these GIT quotients are precisely the $d=1$ case of our construction.
+Kapranov also showed that $\overline{M}_{0,n}$ is the inverse limit of the GIT quotients $(\PP^1)^n\gquot\SL(2)$, which are precisely the $d=1$ case of our construction \cite{KapChow}.
 So in a sense, our construction is inspired by, and yields a common generalization of, both of Kapranov's constructions.

 \begin{remark} Kapranov showed that for both of his constructions, one could replace the relevant Chow variety with a Hilbert scheme and the construction remains.
 Similarly, we could have used a Hilbert scheme to define a variant of the incidence locus $U_{d,n}$.
-By Corollary \ref{cor-geomofstablecurves}, however, the irreducible components of any GIT-semistable curves coming from $U_{d,n}$ are reduced, so the Hilbert-Chow morphism restricts to an isomorphism over the semistable locus.
+By Corollary \ref{cor-geomofstablecurves}, however, every GIT-semistable curve in $U_{d,n}$ is reduced, so the Hilbert-Chow morphism restricts to an isomorphism over the semistable locus.
 Therefore, using an asymptotic linearization on the Hilbert scheme would yield GIT quotients isomorphic to those we consider here with the Chow variety. \end{remark}